wesql/wescale/doc/toturial/00-Deploy&Debug.md

 mysql -h127.0.0.1 -P15306
 ```

-You can use the following command to connect to Wesql-Scale
+You can use the following command to connect to WeSQL WeScale

 ```Shell
 mysql -h127.0.0.1 -P15306